Mary Craig Ministries

 Faith, Family, Freedom Alliance: Religion and the Public Square: "At present, a war is being waged for the soul of American culture.
 Liberal revisionists and secular historians are attempting to rewrite the pages of United States history, replacing all references to God and Judeo-Christian influences with bland references to "deism" and "Enlightenment thought."
 While many Christian and conservative voices decry the removal of prayer from schools, or the lawsuits brought against manger scenes in public squares, a more subtle assault on our heritage has commenced.
 Liberals are attempting to simultaneously label any public acknowledgment of God as "theocracy" and to further assert that America is not, and never has been a Christian nation."

-Enlightenment Miracles: All of our founding Fathers were highly dependent for their views of government, law, revolution, and the rights of man upon the well-known philosophers of the "Enlightenment" such as John Locke, Francis Bacon and Isaac Newton.
-Most of the founders looked to the Bible in varying degrees for their moral and religious views.
-This article is a dissertation on what most of the Enlightenment thinkers thought about God and miracles.
-(See also About this site.)
 Based on Joseph Waligor's primary documents research.
 The "age of enlightenment", late 17th to late 18th century, with concepts of natural law, natural rights of man, ideal government and economics particularly formulated and developed in the writings of John Locke and other enlightenment philosophers led to the founding fathers' views of republican government besides leading to many other world developments of that time including the French Revolution.
-While some of Waligor's apparent conclusions about spirituality fall short of Biblical truth, his research demonstrates that many Enlightenment thinkers and many Deists held to a firm belief in one all-powerful Creator God who could and did intervene at times (or as he thought necessary) in the affairs of men, nations and the world.
-This as opposed to what is commonly taught and believed today about most enlightenment philosophers' supposed rejection of God (or of a God who intervenes) and the supernatural.
+While some of Waligor's apparent conclusions about spirituality fall short of Biblical truth, his research demonstrates that many Enlightenment thinkers and many Deists held to a firm belief in one all-powerful Creator-God who could and did intervene at times (or as he thought necessary or in his grace in answer to prayer) in the affairs of men, nations and the world.
+(Thomas Jefferson, however, held to the more common concept of Deism.)
+His intervention could be either through the natural laws he created or through supernatural acts (miracles) whereby he overrode natural law to accomplish his will, whether in judgment or deliverance, regarding individuals and nations.
+This as opposed to what is commonly taught and believed today that enlightenment philosophers' did not believe in a God who is active in the world and in the affairs of men through natural and supernatural means.

-"Most Enlightenment thinkers defined a miracle as God changing the usual order of the laws of nature.
+However, according to Waligor's research, "Most Enlightenment thinkers defined a miracle as God changing the usual order of the laws of nature.
 The vast majority of Enlightenment thinkers believed God had made the natural laws and could suspend them whenever he wished."

-Our Judeo Christian Nation, Congressman Randy Forbes May 6, 2009
+Our Judeo-Christian Nation, Congressman Randy Forbes May 6, 2009

 The Bill of Rights